Yearbook

 Fees

 We propose maintaining fees at €130 with the usual €10 off for juniors and €10 off for second family members, and an extra €10 off for joining by the second Tuesday in September.
-This is to cope with increased rental costs.
-Following discussions with the Skerries Athletic club we decided to reduce the entry fee for the Skerries Community Games to €5 but to charge non-members this fee once for the Dublin Finals and subsequent stages.
+This is to cope with rental costs.
+We will charge a €5 fee to non-members for the Skerries Community Games and again for the Dublin Finals and subsequent stages.
 For this fee we are essentially subsidising the cost of these events.
 As usual €10 extra is paid by those playing in the Leagues, towards their ICU membership fees which the club pays.
 We propose keeping the late entry fee at €10, to encourage timely entry which greatly lessens the workload of the tournament controllers.
+Players who are 'no shows' for a round of a tournament will have to pay a €10 fee before they enter their next event, again to encourage consideration for others.
 We propose keeping the fees the same for next year.
 All fees are detailed in the Fees link on your dashboard.

 Notices

-Please answer the two questions on the Team > Survey, now if you or your child has not done so yet.
+Please answer the two questions on the Team > Survey, now, if you or your child has not done so yet.

 The AGM of the LCU usually takes place in July.
 We may have motions to propose.
 We are allowed two delegates who can vote.
 In recent years we have had great success in the motions we proposed being passed.